iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 Extra-curricular Activities & Achievements

 • Played Volleyball in high school and went till zonal and taluk level.
-Apart from these I played chess, Kabbadi, kho-kho, Badminton 🏸, cricket,throw ball
+Apart from these I played chess, kabbadi, kho-kho, badminton 🏸, cricket,throw ball

 • Coming to mobile and desktop gaming I have played Call of duty, Far Cry 3, FIFA , NFS Most Wanted, Clash Royale, Clash of Clans , PUBG.
 I like strategy and battle royale games